liquidg3/altair/core/lib/apollo/README.md

 The Module
 ---
-This can be any .js file.
+This can be any AMD module.

 ``` js
 define(['apollo/_HasSchemaMixin', 'dojo/declare'], function (_HasSchemaMixin, declare) {